redFrik/supercolliderStandaloneBBBheadless/BUILDING_NOTES.md

 Instructions for building these binaries and set up a similar standalone repository...

-First build and install SuperCollider 3.7 on a BBB (or other Linux box) following the instructions in the Wheezy section [here](http://supercollider.github.io/development/building-beagleboneblack).
+First build and install SuperCollider on a BBB following the instructions [here](http://supercollider.github.io/development/building-beagleboneblack).
 One can also use an existing sc install assuming all the files are in their default directories.

 NOTE: also build jackd2 from git source and do not install it with apt-get (see README.md).